-If the percentage resistance and intermediate resistance for and are both less than the cutoff, the sample is called as susceptible to the associated drug.
+If the percentage resistance and intermediate resistance for RT1 and RT2 are both less than the cutoff, the sample is called as susceptible to the associated drug.

-The antiretroviral drug classes (NNRTI, NRTI, PI, and IN), the drugs, the predicted resistance levels of the sample to each drug, as well as the drug resistant mutations associated with each drug are shown in the drug resistance report.
+The antiretroviral drug classes (NNRTI, NRTI, PI, and IN), the drugs, the number of sequence reads showing resistance, the predicted resistance and intermediate resistance levels of the sample to each drug, as well as the drug resistant mutations associated with each drug are shown in the drug resistance report (Figure 4.8).
+Each row in the drug resistant report is color coded by either Red or Orange or Green.
+For the viral population in the sample, Red color indicates highly resistant, the orange color indicates intermediately resistant and the green color indicates susceptible to the associated drug.
+The three-color codes are on the basis of three-step resistance level presentation as used by Stanford HIV database (http://hivdb.stanford.edu/DR/asi/releaseNotes/index.html#hivalg).

 4.2.3 Quality Analysis in Seq2Res

 Seq2Res inherits all the features of the QTrim quality-trimming tool.
 All the trimming results are available in Seq2Res.
 The demultiplexed sequence reads from every sample in a single file is trimmed and generates analytical graphical plots of the untrimmed and trimmed data for direct comparison.
-The plots show the comparison of trimmed and untrimmed data on mean quality of sequence reads against number of sequence reads (Figure 4.), sequence read length verses number of sequence reads (Figure 4.) and the trend of quality scores across sequence reads (Figure 4.).
+The plots show the comparison of trimmed and untrimmed data on mean quality of sequence reads against number of sequence reads (Figure 4.9), sequence read length verses number of sequence reads (Figure 4.10) and the trend of quality scores across sequence reads (Figure 4.11).